ZeeSpire/zss-afk-site/_posts/en/2022-10-12-viscri-the-most-popular-saxon-village-in-transylvania.markdown

 While driving from Brasov to Viscri, you will pass by the Rupea Citadel, which stands imposingly on the top of the Cohalmul hill, dominating the city of Rupea from above.
 Its image really takes your breath away.

 This medieval fortress covers an area of 11 hectares with walls, towers, and inner courtyards and can be visited for 15 RON (3 EUR) per person.
 To be noted that there's also a parking lot where you can leave your car for free.
-[Here](https://www.primariarupea.ro/program-tarife/){:target="_blank"} you can find more info about the visiting schedule and the available types of tickets.
+[Here](https://www.primariarupea.ro/program-tarife/){:target="_blank" rel="nofollow"} you can find more info about the visiting schedule and the available types of tickets.

 In the town of Rupea there is also a small ethnographic museum next to the park.